Section III - A Spiritual Being Living in the World of Matter

-- The third chakra, solar plexus, right over the stomach develops as we learn to feel safe while manifesting our power in the world and to empowering our work, plans and dreams.
+- The third chakra, solar plexus, directly over the stomach develops as we learn to feel safe while manifesting our power in the world through our work, plans and dreams.
 It blossoms as we feel nurtured, develop firm boundaries and accept the sweetness of life.
 The adrenal glands rule the first and third chakras.
 They are part of the triple heater system.
-Our main job as a spirit is to teach our body that it is safe and loved.
+Our main job as a spirit is teaching our body that it’s safe and loved.

 - The fourth, the heart chakra rules our consciousness.
 Everything and everyone in our world needs the unconditional love, warmth and guidance of our heart to flourish and achieve their potential.
-We literally cherish our loved ones into being the best version of themselves.
+Our superpower is cherishing our loved ones into being the best version of themselves.

 - The throat chakra develops fully as we learn to clearly speak our truth and express our creativity.
-Not having a creative outlet clogs up our throat chakra as badly as choking back our truth.
+Being critical, instead of creative clogs up our throat chakra as badly as choking back our truth.

 - The third eye develops as we learn to recognize the eternal truths between all dualities, like Republican vs Democrat, good vs evil, right vs wrong and thousands of other polarities.
 Rumi, the mystic poet said, “Out beyond the doing of good or doing of bad there is a field.
 I’ll meet you there.”
 Our third eye lets us into that field.